-Connectors with interfacial slip of at least 0.20 in., while maintaining a resistance greater than 90% of the peak shear strength, shall be classified as yielding steel anchors.
+Connectors with interfacial slip of at least 0.20 in.
+(5 mm), while maintaining a resistance greater than 90% of the peak shear strength, shall be classified as yielding steel anchors.
 Steel anchors not meeting this requirement shall be classified as nonyielding steel anchors.
-Steel headed stud anchors shall be classified as yielding steel anchors and the available shear strength, Q{cv} , shall be obtained using the Specification.
-Classification and available strength, Q{cv} , for all other types of steel anchors shall be established through testing.

-User Note: Requirements for steel headed stud anchors are provided in Specificatio Sections I8.1 and I8.3.
+Steel headed stud anchors shall be classified as yielding steel anchors, and the available shear strength, $Q{cv}$ , shall be obtained using the Specification.
+Classification and available strength, $Q{cv}$ , for all other types of steel anchors shall be established through testing.
+User Note: Requirements for steel headed stud anchors are provided in Specification Sections I8.1 and I8.3.

 Where a combination of yielding steel anchors and nonyielding steel anchors is used, the resulting steel anchor system shall be classified as nonyielding.
-In these cases, the strength of yielding steel anchors shall be taken as the strength corresponding to the interfacial slip at which the nonyielding steel anchors reach their ultimate strength.
+In these cases, the strength of yielding steel anchors shall be taken as the strength corresponding to the displacement at which the nonyielding steel anchors reach their ultimate strength.